Our Pastoral Lead

 We work in partnership with various external agencies, including with the Northamptonshire Mental Health Support Team, to support pupils to achieve their best, educationally, socially and emotionally.

-Our Pastoral Support Team is made up of Mr James Mackness (Pastoral Lead), Mrs Sue Green (Pastoral Support Staff) and Stephanie Singlehurst (Attendance Officer).
+Our Pastoral Support Team is made up of Carmen Segade-Vieito (Pastoral Lead) and Sue Green (Pastoral Support Staff).

 The aims of pastoral support: